rajatkb/go-promise/README.md

 val, _ := Promise.Race(promises).Finally(nil).(int)

-// Cactch statements in case of collection operation returns a list of error for all promises that provided error
+// Catch statements in case of collection operation
+// returns a list of error for all promises that provided error

 fmt.Println("Winner is :",val)